intel/metee/README.md

 that only one thread uses the handle at any time.
 The only exception is ability to call Disconnect to exit from read blocked on another thread.

+## Artificial Intelligence

+These contents may have been developed with support from one or more Intel-operated generative artificial intelligence solutions.